What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Then, once Jupiter enters Gemini on the May 25, your sector of career and reputation will be activated for the next 13 months, and you may find yourself considering a career change, or alternatively you may decide you want to let yourself create simply for the sake of creating, rather than always seeking to monetize your gifts.
 Allow yourself to view life with a beginner’s eye this year, Virgo.

 We’ll be experiencing three Mercury retrograde cycles: from April 1 to April 25 your planetary ruler will be retrograde in Aries.
-Then from August 6 to August 28 it’ll be retrograde in your sign and in Leo, and the final Mercury Retrograde will occur in Sagittarius from November 25 to December 15.
+Then from August 6 to August 28 it’ll be retrograde in your sign and in Leo, and the final Mercury retrograde will occur in Sagittarius from November 25 to December 15.
 Use these retrogrades as periods of reflection and renewal rather than a period of initiating brand new ventures.

 AdvertisementADVERTISEMENT